RTEMS/rtems-docs/eng/req/items.rst

   not
       The attribute value shall be a
-      :ref:`SpecTypeSpecificationFloatingXPointAssert`.
+      :ref:`SpecTypeSpecificationFloatingPointAssert`.
 The *not* operator
       evaluates to the *logical not* of the evaluation results of the expression.

   or
       The attribute value shall be a list.
-Each list element shall be a :ref:`SpecTypeSpecificationFloatingXPointAssert`.
+Each list element shall be a :ref:`SpecTypeSpecificationFloatingPointAssert`.
 The *or* operator
       evaluates to the *logical or* of the evaluation results of the expressions in the list.

 * The value may be a list.
-Each list element shall be a :ref:`SpecTypeSpecificationFloatingXPointAssert`.
+Each list element shall be a :ref:`SpecTypeSpecificationFloatingPointAssert`.
 This list of expressions evaluates to the *logical or* of the evaluation results of the expressions in the list.

 This type is used by the following types:

-* :ref:`SpecTypeSpecificationFloatingXPointAssert`
+* :ref:`SpecTypeSpecificationFloatingPointAssert`

-* :ref:`SpecTypeSpecificationFloatingXPointValue`
+* :ref:`SpecTypeSpecificationFloatingPointValue`

-.. _SpecTypeSpecificationFloatingXPointValue:
+.. _SpecTypeSpecificationFloatingPointValue:

 Specification Floating-Point Value
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^